-Practitioner in children's residential care 1a.
-Working with families, carers and children to devise, deliver and evaluate the effectiveness of interventions for the care and support of individual children and young people in residential care.
-Competence e interview Knowledge K1.17 The legislation and compliance requirements for residential care.
+Practitioner in childr ren's residential care and evaluate the effectiveness of interventions for the care and young people in residential care.
+Competence interview Кпом rledge K1.17 The legislation and compliance requirements for residential care.
 K1.18 The aspirations for a child in residential care.
 K1.19 Group living and group dynamics.
 K1.20 Legislation and the Code of Practice for Special Educational Needs and Disability.
 Pass criteria Distinction criteria RC1 Understands and is able to describe the key pieces of legislation, statutory codes and guidance relevant to work in children's residential care and can apply to address well defined problems.
-(K1.17, K1.18, K1.19, K1.20) RC2 Understands theories of attachment, child development and the theories behind the interventions and key working used with individual and groups of children and young people including the theories of person- centred practice.
+(K1.17, K1.18, K1.19, K1.20) RC2 Understands theories of attachment, child development and the theories behind the interventions and key working used with individual and groups of children and young people including the theories of personcentred practice.
 (K1.17, K1.18, K1.19, K1.20) RC3 Understands the techniques of assessment, matching, planning and reviewing processes.
 (K1.17, K1.18, K1.19, K1.20) RC4 Detailed knowledge and understanding of the key principles, and concepts related to law and ethics of children's residential care and their application to their professional role, appreciating the complexity of a range of issues within children's residential care.
 (K1.17, K1.18, K1.19, K1.20) RC5 Can evaluate different theories of attachment, child development, theories of intervention and key working and has critically reflected on the evaluation of own use of specific interventions and person-centred practice with children and young people.
 (K1.17, K1.18, K1.19, K1.20) RC6 Has a detailed knowledge and understanding of the theoretical concepts that make for effective assessment, planning and reviewing and has an awareness of the ambiguities and limitations of the theories.
-(K1.17, K1.18, K1.19, K1.20) Sk ills S1.18 Assumes the role of professional parent.
+(K1.17, K1.18, K1.19, K1.20) Sk ills \$1.18 Assumes the role of professional parent.

+Observation in practice

+Skills

-Observation in practice Skills S1.19 Contributes to creating and reviewing placement plans based on individual need.
+S1.19 Contributes to creating and reviewing placement plans based on indi

+S1.20 Is able to support traumatised children and young people to live toge ether and make progress.

+Pass criteria Distinction criteria

 RC7 Shows evidence that the interventions and plans used with individuals and groups of children and young people are evidence-based and are jointly designed and planned and regularly reviewed to ensure they meet and continue to meet their individual needs.
 (S1.18, S1.19, S1.20) RC8 Reflects on and evaluates methods of intervention.
 (S1.18, S1.19, S1.20) RC9 Shows evidence that the interventions and plans used with individuals and groups of children and young people are evidence-based and uses an exceptionally wide range of relevant research to critically inform the design, planning and interventions in individual plans.
 (S1.18, S1.19, S1.20) RC10 Shows insight and autonomy in evaluating methods of intervention.
-(S1.18, S1.19, S1.20) Amplification The legislation and compliance requirements for residential care could include: Care Standards Act Children's Homes (England) Regulations Supported Accommodation (England) Regulations The Health and Social Care Act The Care Quality Commission (CQC) The Regulatory Reform (Fire Safety) Order Social care common inspection framework (SCCIF) Children (Leaving Care) Act The aspirations for a child in residential care could include: stable placements access to quality education
+(S1.18, S1.19, S1.20)

+Amplification

+The legislation and compliance requirements for residential care could include:

+Care Standards Act

+Children's Homes (England) Regulations

+Supported Accommodation (England) Regulations

+• The Health and Social Care Act

+The Care Quality Commission (CQC)

+The Regulatory Reform (Fire Safety) Order

+Social care common inspection framework (SCCIF)

+Children (Leaving Care) Act

+• The aspirations for a child in residential care could include:

+o stable placements

+access to quality education